-During the 19 month clinical phase of the program, students will be entitled to time off based on the University Calendar.
-Additional personal time off will be considered on a case by case basis with prior approval from the clinical coordinator.
+During the 19 month clinical phase of the program, students will be entitled to time off based on the University Calendar, to include Thanksgiving Break, Christmas Break (one week), Spring Break, Fourth of July (one week).
+This will afford the student a break each semester.
+Additional personal time off will be considered on a case by case basis with prior approval from the clinical coordinator or the program director.
 It is requested that this time be coordinated so as not to interfere with clinical enrichment rotations.
 Any time taken in excess will have to be made up sometime during or at the end of the program.
 Graduation may be delayed as a result.
 Students must notify the anesthesia department when not reporting for clinical for any reason.
 Any time, other than sick, needs to be communicated to the school in advance.
 Sick time must be communicated that day.
 Failure to do so will result in the student immediately being placed on a focused attention status.